SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 »⟮A feature⟯« is a ⟮binary⟯ ⟮value⟯.
+An emic feature is a feature that is contrastive in the given language.
-Featural is looking at a thing from the perspective of features.
+An etic feature is a feature regardless if it is contrastive or not Featural is looking at a thing from the perspective of features.
+For a given whatever, an ø/emic/etic feature is called a whatevername+ø/emic/etic feature.

 #### emic units